 - Represented Metro Bank in trademark infringement action brought by Members 1st Federal Credit Union over allegedly similar M logos.
 The case settled in March 2011, just weeks before trial, based on a dismissal of the claims without prejudice.

 Mr. Hogan is a frequent lecturer and writer on intellectual property and technology-related issues.
 For example, Mr. Hogan is the co-author, with Gibson Dunn partner Lois Herzeca, of Fashion Law and Business: Brands and Retailers, a treatise published by the Practising Law Institute (2013).
 Mr. Hogan is also co-author of the trademark and domain name chapters of the treatise, Intellectual Property Law in Cyberspace, published in 2011 by Bloomberg BNA in conjunction with the American Intellectual Property Law Association, and updated annually.
-In recent years, he has presented webinars for the National Constitution Center on "Advanced Trademark Law: Key Issues with Trade Dress & Unique Trademarks"; "Social Media & IP: Critical Issues in the Social Network Environment"; and "Domain Names: IP Management, Protection and Litigation Strategies."
-Mr. Hogan has also been a speaker at the International Trademark Association annual meeting on "Competitor’s Use of Keyword Advertising and Search Engine Optimization"; the South by Southwest (SXSW) Interactive Conference in Austin, Texas on “Data Customization and Privacy – Can They Coexist,?” and at the annual conference of the American Bar Association Section of Intellectual Property Law on “Recent Developments in Survey Evidence"; and Comic-Con San Diego on entertainment law issues as part of the "Comic Book Law School" program.
+Mr. Hogan has also been a speaker at meetings of the International Trademark Association on "Competitors’ Use of Keyword Advertising and Search Engine Optimization"; the South by Southwest (SXSW) Interactive Conference in Austin, Texas on “Data Customization and Privacy – Can They Coexist,?” and the American Bar Association Section of Intellectual Property Law on “Recent Developments in Survey Evidence"; and Comic-Con San Diego on entertainment law issues as part of the "Comic Book Law School" program.
 Mr. Hogan has also provided commentary on intellectual property issues for CBS News, Bloomberg TV, and National Public Radio, and he has been quoted in publications such as The Wall Street Journal, The Washington Post, USA Today, Law360, Electronic Commerce & Law Report, The Recorder, and Managing Intellectual Property.